Films by Title: "T"

 Three the Hard Way (1974) - Jim Brown, Fred Williamson, and Jim Kelly defeat fascist/racist whites planning genocide against black people in three of the largest cities in the United States.
 Action, 93 min., VHS, dir: Gordon Parks, Jr.

-Tilaï (1990) -Set in a pre-colonial African past, Tilai is about an illicit love affair and its consequences.
-Drama, 81 min., VHS, dir: Idrissa Ouedraogo.
+Tilaï (1990) - A tragic Burkinabé story set in a pre-colonial African past, Tilai is about an illicit love affair and its consequences.
+Drama, 81 min., VHS, DVD, dir: Idrissa Ouedraogo.

 Time for Burning, A (1966) - This documentary depicts a young pastor in Omaha, Nebraska trying to promote racial integration in the congregation of a large Lutheran church in the mid-1960s.
 It traces the events leading to the resignation of the pastor.
 Documentary, 56 min., DVD, dir: Bill Jersey.